naufiero/abaco/docs/user_docs.md

 Working with an Abaco asynchronous executor is similar to using a Threadpool or Processpool executor, but instead of the executions running in separate threads or processes, they run on the Abaco cluster.
 When an Abaco asynchronous executor is instantiated, an actor is registered with a special image.
-The methods that invoke remote executions do so by sending a binary message to the registered actor; the message consists of the callable and data.
+The methods that invoke remote executions do so by sending a binary message to the registered actor; the message consists of a binary serialization of the callable and data.
 When the actor receives the message, it deserializes it back into the callable and data, executes the callable, and registers the return as a result for the actor.

-The first step to using Abaco asynchronous executors is to import the AbacoExecutor class and instantiate it;
+The first step to using Abaco asynchronous executors is to import the `AbacoExecutor` class and instantiate it;
-instantiating an AbacoExecutor requires an authenticated Agave client, so that should be instantiated first.
-For
+instantiating an `AbacoExecutor` requires an authenticated `agavepy.Agave` client, so that should be instantiated first.
-example:
+For example:
 ```
 from agavepy.agave import Agave
 from agavepy.actors import AbacoExecutor